-Equalization: This effect helps boost or reduce certain frequency ranges when you’re playing.
+Equalisation: This effect helps boost or reduce certain frequency ranges when you’re playing.

-Modeling amps offer additional digital effects such as chorus, phase, distortion, and pitch shift, which you can easily control on the front of the amp.
+Modelling amps offer additional digital effects such as chorus, phase, distortion, and pitch shift, which you can easily control on the front of the amp.
 Because they’re digital, you can usually choose one or more effects and lump them into a preset.
 Most digital amps also include factory presets that you can choose from as well.

 Guitar amp prices vary based on power, speaker size, and whether any onboard effects are included.
 You could spend anywhere from $25 to $500 for a new guitar amp.
-Here’s a generalized breakdown of what the market looks like.
+Here’s a generalised breakdown of what the market looks like.